PendoNL/laravel-pro6pp/README.md

 The `PendoNL/laravel-pro6pp` package provides an easy to use way to communicate with Pro6PP's API to fetch location based data via a Facade.
 Of course you may also use the class without the Facade.
-More information on the class and it's functions can be found [here](https://github.com/PendoNL/pro6pp-php-wrapper).
+More information on the class and it's methods can be found [here](https://github.com/PendoNL/pro6pp-php-wrapper).

 ## Installation & Usage